Is Neem As Good As It Seems?!

 • Massage the “neem tonic” into your scalp and hair

-• Leave it in for 2 hours before rinsing with a minty shampoo (to really get rid of the smell!)
+• Leave your diluted neem oil mask in for 2 hours before rinsing with a minty shampoo (to really get rid of the smell!)

 In terms of where to snap up your neem oil, I’d recommend going directly to the source.
 So if you have any stores that stock ayurvedic medicine or Indian herbal supplies in your area, ask them if they stock neem oil.

-Alternatively, you can order any of the products I mention above from Amazon.
+Alternatively, you can order any of the neem oil products I mention above from Amazon.
 They’re all really good value, too!

 This bird's branched out into neem.